A Rip Off International Open Academy review, written by Abella.

 There is literally no substance of any real value in the course.
 It’s extremely vague and merely skims what you need to know to get started as a teacher of a foreign language.
 In this case, the course was teaching me how to teach English as a foreign language.

 My friend and I came to the same conclusion that this course was quickly put together (possibly by a non-native speaker) and the only intention was to make it appear as though it is a credible 120 hours TEFL course.
 I mean, if I had a penny for every time we noticed a glaring spelling mistake in the course texts, we could have paid for another 10 courses!

-They are clever though, because they say it is usually a few hundred USD and that today is your lucky day when you can purchase it for less than $20.
+They are clever though because they say it is usually a few hundred USD and that today is your lucky day when you can purchase it for less than $20.
 A bit like buying a couch or sofa in a furniture warehouse.
-And just like thos heavily discounted couches, I bet nobody has ever paid the full price for this International Open Academy TEFL course.
+And just like those heavily discounted couches, I bet nobody has ever paid the full price for this International Open Academy TEFL course.

 You will not learn a thing.

 I guess if you just need it because you have been working for years without the proper documentation and are required to have a TEFL certificate then why not?
 You can pay $19 and complete the course in under a day and then see if the school and the authorities accept it as a document for the work visa in the country you are teaching English in.